 - Want to get your PADI certification?
 This is possible!
 Book here.

-- If you are one of the clever ones with a PADI already, head out on a live aboard boat for 3 days/2 nights and truly take in the Great Barrier Reef.
+- If you have a PADI already, head out on a live aboard boat for 3 days/2 nights and truly take in the Great Barrier Reef.

-Head to the Cairns Night Markets, it’s open till 11pm each night, there’s loads of food choice and you’ll probably be hungry after all that swimming!
+Night: Head to the Cairns Night Market.
+It’s open till 11pm each night, there’s loads of food choices and you’ll probably be hungry after all that swimming!

 Day: It’s now time to see what the rainforest has to offer!